Skip to main content

 }

-Here's how you can modify the emitCustomEvent method to include bubbles and composed settings:
+Here's how to modify the emitCustomEvent method to include bubbles and composed settings:

 emitCustomEvent() {